Lita Milan

-Lita Milan also known as Lita Trujillo (born 1933) is an American actress.
+Lita Milan, also known as Lita Trujillo (born Iris Maria Lia Menshall in 1933) is a former American actress.
 Her film credits include The Violent Men (1955), Desert Sands (1955), Gun Brothers (1956), The Ride Back (1957), Bayou (1957), The Left Handed Gun (1958), Never Love a Stranger (1958) and I Mobster (1959).

 Early years

-Born Iris Maria Lia Menshall in New York, Milan was a salesman's daughter.
+Iris Maria Lia Menshall was born in New York City, the daughter of a salesman.
+She gave a memorable performance in S1 E33 of Have Gun – Will Travel, playing the chanteuse Mlle.
+Annette Vargas who inherits a mine in "The Silver Queen," which aired on May 3, 1958.

 Personal life

-Milan married former president of the Dominican Republic Ramfis Trujillo in 1960.
+Milan married the son of former dictator of the Dominican Republic, Ramfis Trujillo, in 1960.
 They had two sons.
 In 1969, Trujillo died of pneumonia, following hospitalization for a traffic accident.
 For years she had a sentimental relationship with the spanish bullfighter Jaime Ostos.

 In a 2013 interview, Milan said of her marriage: "It was a gallant kidnapping.
-He (Trujillo) was a dark prince on a white horse.
-But at the same time it was my mistake because I could have gone much further as an actress.”
+He [Trujillo] was a dark prince on a white horse.
+But at the same time it was my mistake because I could have gone much further as an actress."
 She also described herself as "a sad figure.
 I have a tragic sense of life, although I always try to disguise it with frivolity, a way to alleviate sadness."
 In 2017 it was reported that Milan lives in Madrid, rarely makes public appearances, and has not appeared on television or film since 1959.